-There are many benefits to register a limited liability partnership, for example: a non-UK resident from any location across the world can setting up a limited liability partnership in the UK and enjoy the advantages of a UK limited liability partnership without being liable to any UK taxes.
+There are many benefits to create a limited liability partnership, for example: a non-UK resident from any location across the world can setting up a limited liability partnership in the UK and enjoy the advantages of a UK limited liability partnership without being liable to any taxes.
 However, one should be careful of any double taxation treaties that can occur when trading in different countries.

 At Coddan LLP formation agent, we always advise our clients to seek the advice from one of our qualified accountants before taking on the responsibility of running a limited liability partnership.
 You can book an appointment with one of our member of the LLP incorporation team today for a one-to-one consultation.